nwekeKent/hngx-stage2/README.md

   - `400 Bad Request` if the request is invalid E.g The name passed is not a string, or the name is not passed at all.

   - `500 Internal Server Error` if there is an issue with database operations.

-## Get All Users

-- URL: `/api `
-- HTTP Method: GET
-- Response
-  - `200 OK` with a JSON array of users
-  - `500 Internal Server Error` if there is an issue with database operations

 ## Get User by ID